-Welcome back to GladdeningLight where, amid the beauty of the world and its arts, mystery and the time-honored practice of stretching into new vistas of faith often address the absence of certainty.
+Welcome back to GladdeningLight where mystery and the time-honored practice of stretching into new vistas of faith address the absence of certainty amid the beauty of art in the world.
 Doubt does not necessarily hinder the truth; questions reveal to us the space between.
 This represents spiritual nourishment for the pilgrim’s journey, the art of the possible, a measure of the infinite.

 The theme Our One True Self may suffer from ambiguous tense, but there’s purpose in that.
 We spend our entire lives searching – gleaning – proper purpose for our brief time on earth.
 Yet this is not a solitary pursuit.
 We do so in community, and our yearlong experience surrounding Covid-19 has taught us that being physically and consciously present with others is essential to the human condition, aiding our discernment for what God has in store for us.
 Our One True Self.

 Howard Thurman’s seminal 1949 treatise, Jesus and the Disinherited, is a clarion call to all oppressed peoples whose “backs are against the wall.”

 A subsequent autobiographical book, With Head and Heart, addresses direct & personal experience that will serve to focus upon Thurman the avowed clairvoyant & mystic during our Symposium.
 A native of nearby Daytona Beach, Thurman traveled to India for lectures and a meeting with Mahatma Gandhi in 1936 that paved the way for Dr. King’s principal message of non-violent African-American protest.
 Thurman’s overarching message to “love your enemies where they are” is an abiding challenge to us all.